Pre-Columbian Antigua and Barbuda: History

 Archaic period (c.
-3,000–250 BC)
+3000–250 BC)

 The Archaic tribes were hunter-gatherers, usually traveling in small groups rather than living in villages.
 The most important archaic sites include Twenty Hill, River (Barbuda), and Jolly Beach.
 They likely discovered Antigua and Barbuda on canoes originating from Central or South America.
 Their language is unknown and were characterised by shell and stone tools.
-According to carbon dating, the oldest discovered minor site on Antigua dates back to 3106 BC in Little Deep, Mill Reef, and the oldest discovered site on Barbuda dating to 3685 BC in the River area.
+According to carbon dating, the oldest discovered minor site on Antigua dates back to 3106 BC in Little Deep, and the oldest discovered site on Barbuda dating to 3685 BC in the River area.

-Ceramic period (c.
+Ceramic and post-Saladoid periods (c.
 500 BC–1500 AD)

-The Ceramic period began with the arrival of Arawaks from Venezuela.
+The Ceramic period began with the arrival of Arawak, specifically the eastern Taíno, from Venezuela.
 They arrived by canoe up the Caribbean islands.
 They were agricultural, made pottery, and established the first villages.
 They at first coexisted with the Archaic tribes, resulting in an overlap between the eras.
 Some historians have said that the Kalinago (Island Caribs) likely replaced the Arawaks, but because of nearly no evidence of cultural change other than less advanced pottery, this has been hard to make certain.
 It is thought that if this theory is correct, that the two groups coexisted and mixed.
+Nevertheless, there is documented Kalinago presence on the islands during the colonial era.

-Another source says that the Arawak inhabited Antigua from c.
+One source states that the Arawak inhabited Antigua from c.
 35 AD to c.
 1100 AD, later being replaced by the ceramic-making Saladoids, who were replaced by the Kalinago in 1500 AD.
-They maintained many fishing villages.
-The last Amerindian site in the country dates to 1505 AD in Indian Town, Barbuda.
-Amerindian attacks on Codrington continued until the early 1700s.
+These people are known to have maintained many fishing villages.
+The most recent carbon dated site in the country dates to 1505 AD in Indian Town, Barbuda.
+Kalinago attacks on Codrington from Dominica and Saint Vincent continued until the early 1700s.